-- Effective April 1, 2020, we furloughed three employees in the United States and temporarily laid-off one employee in Canada.
+Effective April 1, 2020, we furloughed six employees in the United States and temporarily laid-off one employee in Canada.
 Additionally, our senior management agreed to a salary deferral of between 30-50%.
 Our remaining employees in the U.S. received base salary reductions of between 30%-50%.
 In Canada, our remaining employees received a reduction in base salary and hours of 45%.
-As a result of obtaining the U.S. and Canadian government's programs described below, U.S. employees with salaries less than \$100,000 annually were returned to full salary and with salaries exceeding \$100,000 annually were increased to 75% of their normal base salary.
-Most of the Company's Canadian and US employees have returned to their normal base salary.
-Senior management are continuing with the previously established salary deferrals. - · On May 6, 2020, our U.S. subsidiary received funding in the original principal amount of \$459,912 pursuant to the federal Paycheck Protection Program under the Coronavirus Aid, Relief and Economic Security Act, which is administered by the U.S. Small Business Administration.
+As a result of obtaining the U.S. and Canadian government's programs described below U.S. employees with salaries less than \$100,000 annually were returned to full salary and with salaries exceeding \$100,000 annually were increased to 75% of their normal base salary.
+Most of the Company's Canadian and US employees have now returned to their normal base salary.
+Senior management are continuing with the previously established salary deferrals.

+- On May 6, 2020, our U.S. subsidiary received funding in the original principal amount of \$459,912 pursuant to the federal Paycheck Protection Program under the Coronavirus Aid, Relief and Economic Security Act, which is administered by the U.S. Small Business Administration.
 We are using the proceeds from this funding for eligible purposes, including to retain workers and maintain payroll or make mortgage interest payments, lease payments, and utility payments.
 The loan was funded by Bank of America, N.A. pursuant to the terms of a Promissory Note dated as of May 1, 2020.
-We intend to apply for forgiveness for all or a portion of the loans in accordance with applicable law. - Our Canada operations secured \$37,612 of government financial relief under the Canadian Emergency Wage Subsidy, which is available monthly until December 2020 which was used to return the salaries of many of our Canadian employees back to their full amount. - The Company has reduced working on its research and development projects to focus only on the development of InMotion ConnectTM, to provide the ability for hospital management to access remotely to management dashboards presenting the utilization data of each of their InMotion® robotic devices and their InMotion® robotic devices productivity.
+We intend to apply for forgiveness for all or a portion of the loans in accordance with applicable law. - Our Canada operations secured \$71,797 of government financial relief under the Canadian Emergency Wage Subsidy, which is available monthly until December 2020 and is expected to be extended to the summer of 2021 if the pandemic is still occurring, which was used to return the salaries of many of our Canadian non-management employees back to their full amount. - The Company has reduced working on its research and development projects to focus only on the development of InMotion® ConnectTM, to provide the ability for hospital management to access remotely to management dashboards presenting the utilization data of each of their InMotion® robotic devices and their InMotion® robotic devices productivity.